He korero whakarapopoto

 The Taupō eruption

-About 200 AD, before the Polynesian ancestors of Māori arrived in New Zealand, an eruption in the centre of the North Island blasted ash and pumice high into the sky.
-The crater it left behind became filled with water, and is today’s Lake Taupō.
+About 200 CE, before the Polynesian ancestors of Māori arrived in New Zealand, an eruption in the centre of the North Island blasted ash and pumice high into the sky.
+The enlarged crater it left behind became filled with water, and is today’s Lake Taupō.

-The unusual shape of Mt Tarawera formed during eruptions around 1314 AD.
-Māori might have been living in the area at the time.
+The unusual shape of Mt Tarawera formed during eruptions around 1314 CE.
+Māori may have been living in the area at the time.

 In 1868, violent earthquakes occurred when Mt Tongariro erupted.
 This eruption formed the upper Te Maari crater, named after a Māori chieftainess.